sounddrill31/linoffice/README.md

 ### Planned features

 - [ ] Find a more elegant way of dealing with orphaned Office lock files (need to find the root cause of why they're not being deleted by Office)
-- [ ] Option to deny network access to VM (after Office is all set up) (perhaps by setting the Winodows DNS server to something that doesn't exist) - the aim is to avoid Windows and Office "phoning home" and also to reduce attack surface and get rid of the need to keep Windows updated
+- [ ] Option to deny network access to VM (after Office is all set up).
+The first aim is to avoid Windows and Office "phoning home", which could perhaps be done by setting the Windows DNS server to IP that doesn't work.
+It would also be nice to completely stop all non-RDP network traffic to reduce security risks for users who don't keep their Windows VM updated
 - [ ] GUI
     - [ ] Install wizard replacing `setup.sh`
     - [ ] Set display scaling